atifaftab/Spring-boot-CRUD-with-REST/README.md

 # Spring-boot-CRUD-with-REST
-Its a simple Spring boot CRUD operations with REST
+Its a simple Spring boot CRUD operations with REST and Jnuit test with Mockito